 - Innovate with seasonal and trending ingredients

-3. Essential Skills and Qualities
+3. Head Chef Skills and Essential Qualities

 To lead a kitchen successfully, a head chef needs more than knife skills.